-All spoilers regarding the Prequel Trilogy, the Original Trilogy, and The Clone Wars are unmarked.
+All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked.
 Examples relating to Disney's EU and the new movies can be spoiler-tagged if deemed necessary.
 Beware of Rogue One spoilers.

 Character page for the characters involved in the Rebel Alliance's plan to steal the plans of the Death Star.